 The 1st level is now almost completely destroyed, but frescoes, stucco work and epigraphs can be seen on the 2nd level.
 There are also three perfectly preserved mausoleums and a plastered wall with hundreds of invocations to Peter and Paul, engraved by worshippers in the 3rd and 4th centuries.
+There's even a section of pagan Roman tombs.

 Above the catacombs, the basilica, a much-altered 4th-century church, preserves one of the arrows allegedly used to kill St Sebastian, and the column to which he was tied.